Meet Paul Coker

 How Do I Know if Your Stuff is Any Good?

-Well, the smartest thing to do is to get some of my free materials.
+Well, the smartest thing to do is to book a FREE initial session with me.

-If you like it, you will probably like my trainings.
+If you like that, you will probably like my trainings.

 If you don’t, you probably won’t.